 |Skeleton Insurance Defrauders (themselves)|

 And like his best work and that of only a handful of other filmmakers--Lynch, Bunuel, Antonioni, Martel--Maddin's style defies easy description or analysis, and so falls into the collective amnesia of the 20th century, coming at us the closest thing yet to the baroque yet strangely cheap look of our own dreams.
-The only one who can tell us what it all meant is a Freudian analyst, smoking in his train compartment (Forbidden Room includes a 'train psychiatrist' - like a ship's doctor, on the Berlin-Columbia Express) while trying to seduce a young zombified girl through hypnosis.
-Die Verboten Zimmer just came onto Netflix streaming and, for me anyway, went down easier in half hour installments in between various stages of house cleaning, ideally after a good strong inhalation of Pine-Solvent.
+The only one who can tell us what it all means is a Freudian analyst, smoking in his train compartment (Forbidden Room includes a 'train psychiatrist' - like a ship's doctor, on the 'Berlin-Columbia' Express) while trying to seduce a young zombified girl through hypnosis, to cure her of

-And honey, if you don't know what the hell is going on either, just do my old trick and pretend everyone has amnesia.
-Amnesia: key to understanding not just this film but film Itself.
-Maddin isn't searching for small meanings here, or even big ones, but medium size ones.
+Amnesia is, I explain to my students (when I have them), the key to understanding not just this film but all art films.
+This is not the search for small meanings here, or even big ones, but medium size ones.
 If film itself--the physical, ever-decaying reels of it, most of which are deteriorating in dark hidden chambers deep under long closed cinemas and Nazi bombing rubble--was to go into analysis, under the care of an licensed emulsion scratch that grew and shrank (fee-wise) according to the size of the epiphanies realized, then this film would be that breakthrough session.
 Film has a message for us!
-The shrank shrink says film is sorry for misleading us, we who choose the cinema in favor of some full dumb life playing sports or pursuing fame, money, power, altruism.
+It says, hey, 'sorry for misleading you, who choose the cinema in favor of some full dumb life playing sports or pursuing fame, money, power, altruism. sorry for leading you astray.'
 Cinema realizes now too late it had no right to dominate us so completely.
 It took advantage of our vulnerability to the dark and images, and it made certain deals with our unconscious we didn't even know about.
 Cinema is sorry, and so here in Maddin-land, cinema self-flagellates with rust and emulsion scratches and cigarette burns.
 But even those burns are beautiful, hypnotic.
 They can't help but console and cajole and cosign our trust, which they will then defraud!!
 Drop that pen!
 Rust!
 Rust while you can!
-The emulsion scratch shrink now widened into a flickering blue-green band down the right side middle, smiles as the client image dissolves.
+The emulsion scratch shrink, now widened into a flickering blue-green band down the right side middle, smiles as the client image dissolves.

-Maybe this: Americans, even me, can become bored by alienation and Lost in Translation style dissonance when there's nothing to grab onto narrative wise.
-Americans are not used to having our desires toyed with, only gratified; our craving for some kind of narrative thread, some kind of familiar signifier, to orient ourselves by, is not something we admit is an addiction - movies should bring us out of our heads, not bury the escape routes in avalanche ice; this frustrated drive for narrative can eventually drive us half-mad and into boredom when not in the right mood or company for, say, Antonioni or Godard.
+Maybe this: Americans, even me, can become bored by alienation and Lost in Translation style dissonance when there's nothing to grab onto.
+Americans are not used to having our desires toyed with.
+Our craving for some kind of narrative thread, some kind of familiar signifier, to orient ourselves by and lose our is not something we admit is an addiction.
+We think movies should bring us out of our heads, not bury the escape routes in avalanche ice.
+When a European art movie toys with this desire it eventually drive us half-mad and into boredom when not in the right mood or company.
 It speaks not so much to our diminished attention span as much as our addiction to reproduced images and sound.
 Our loss of contact with the real has become awkward, like that friend you should have called last week when they got out of the hospital, but waited too long so now just thinking about calling them makes us break out in a cold sweat.
-We've alienated the real to the point we resent anyone who uses our beloved imaginary-symbolic realms against us.
+We've alienated the real to the point we resent anyone who uses our beloved imaginary-symbolic realm as a tool to bring us back to it.
 As a result, we're burdened by the constant need to have the TV on, or the radio, or ear buds, or (for me) a white noise machine.
-Silence and emptiness are too tomb-like to endure for us.
-The existential lonesome nipping at our heels barks so quiet the blood flowing through our ears is deafening; we latch onto any promise of escape from it.
+Silence and emptiness are too tomb-like to endure.
+The existential lonesome nipping at our heels barks so quiet the blood flowing through our ears is deafening; we latch onto any promise of escape.
 Up north they don't seem to need that.
 Maybe loneliness couldn't find them in all that forest and had given up.
+Or the wind howls constant like a lullaby.

-If Maddin's going deep into the psychosexual, that's when it works best, for me, as in the mother-son/ father-daughter incest bonds amidst the isolated Reifenstahl-ish Alpine hamlet of Careful; Gimli Hospital with its Kafka esque tale of escape and imprisonment was just too ugly - too much fat guys eating and so forth (as I recall, from 25 odd years ago) because when narrative expectations are thwarted there needs to be someone or some place pretty to look at, something that won't demoralize our senses.
-For example, in Red Desert there is the beauty of Monica Vitti.
-Catherine Deneuve beautifies the madness in Repulsion, or Anna Karina's giant head in My Life to Live.
+Maddin's best moments, for me, always occur when he dares to go deep into the psychosexual, as in the mother-son/ father-daughter incest bonds amidst the isolated Reifenstahl-ish Alpine hamlet of Careful.
+Existential frozen misery sagas like Gimli Hospital are too much fat guys eating or starving and so forth (as I recall, from 25 odd years ago, drunk in Seattle at midnight).
+When narrative expectations are thwarted, there needs to be someone or some place pretty to look at, something that won't demoralize our senses.
+For example, in Red Desert there is the beauty of Monica Vitti; Catherine Deneuve beautifies the madness in Repulsion; Anna Karina has a giant head in My Life to Live.
 In Maddin's best work there is always a good center to hold, ala Saddest Music in the World's Isabella Rossellini and her beer stein glass legs launching the switch to color, and there was the sad music competition, a familiar narrative we can become involved to the point we can rest our European 'art' eyes and flip over to our American 'entertainment' eyes.
-If we have to be weened along the line, well we can at least see our mom as she was then, gorgeous and more than five times our height, towering above us like an Easter Island moai crossed with a fairy princess, a giant breast ever at the ready.
-That golden time of no good or evil, naughty or nice, just mom's presence and absence, the darkness coming up and leaving you terrified, alone, and helpless, pissing ourselves and having to wait for the all-absolving warm pink dawn of a half-asleep parent waking up to change our diaper or dispel our nightmare, so we'll sleep again and so will they.
+If we have to be weaned along the line, well we can at least see our mom as she was then, gorgeous and more than five times our height, towering above us like an Easter Island moai crossed with a fairy princess, a giant breast ever at the ready.
+The darkness coming up when she leaves, we terrified, alone, and helpless, pissing ourselves and having to wait for the all-absolving warm pink dawn of a half-asleep parent waking up to change our diaper or dispel our nightmare, so we'll sleep again and so will they.

 Now we've learned to hold it in, like good little boys and girls who paid attention during that instructional film on potty training.
-And the figure we so venerated in our cribs was gone by the time we were twelve, getting smaller every year as we grew, like Alice on a slow-slow-slowly kicking in mushroom.
+And the figure we so venerated in our cribs was getting smaller every year of our growth, like Alice on a slow-slow-slowly kicking in mushroom.

 That said, Forbidden Room zipped by way too fast in parts.
-My favorite critic Kim Morgan has only a split second appearance with a wolf skin (that I saw).
+Maddin rushes to cram all the shorts in and give every actor he used a shot or two.
+My favorite critic Kim Morgan has only a split second appearance with a wolf skin (that I saw) but there she is.
 I imagine it would be quite worthwhile to get this Blu-ray if it includes all the other short films from which this be culled and more.
 Because my favorite is still that short, Heart of the World, which my BA girl and I saw on the big screen at Angelika before.... what the hell was the main feature?
-I forgot again, and that I already mentioned it. y Buenos Aires girl and I were so thrilled I don't think we even paid attention.
+I forgot again, and that I already mentioned it.
+My Buenos Aires girl and I were so thrilled I don't think we even paid attention.
 I wish I could remember what it was... but I can't even remember who I am except I said this before.
 Except I know I'm an American.
 Because even now I'm hearing the siren call of TCM behind me...
-Joan Crawford bitching about losing some part, some romantic leading man cringing on his side of the Cinemascope screen...even that... even that terrifying Woman's Face of hers... hair coiled around her head tight and butch, like a face hugger alien reaching out to the applause like plant tendrils to the sunlight, then retracting in curlers when it dies, her mask a harsh severe horror, that flat dark pink lipstick and trowel grey foundation, a gargoyle moai that turns my blood colder than my Coke Zero herbal tea highballs.
-Even this Joan, the battleaxe era Joan, I pick rather than read a book.
-Unless it's about you, of course, my beloved Kino...
-Manny Farber, Robin Wood, David Thomson, even Michael Atkinson.
+Joan Crawford bitching about losing some part, some romantic leading man cringing on his side of the Cinemascope screen...even that... even that terrifying Woman's Face of hers... hair coiled around her head, tight and butch, like a face hugger alien reaching out to the warmth of applause like plant tendrils to the sunlight, then retracting in curlers when it dies.
+Without the adulation her mask becomes a harsh severe horror, that flat dark pink lipstick and trowel grey foundation, a gargoyle moai that turns my blood colder than my Coke Zero herbal tea highballs.

 Also spracht der filmdose!

-Every new viewing of any DVD comes with an FBI/Interpol warninga sign you've slipped again, passed out, must begin anew.
+Every new viewing of any DVD comes with an FBI/Interpol warning -a sign you've slipped again, passed out, must begin anew.
 The trick: don't admit you don't remember.
 Just feel your way along, acting like you know every detail of last nights drunken boorishness.
-If people seem to know you, from Chicago, when you were in some sadomasochistic cabaret act, just sleep with them and let your razor speak on your behalf when it's the psychological moment.
+If people seem to know you, from Chicago, when you were in some sadomasochistic cabaret act, just sleep with them and let your razor speak on your behalf.
 God knows what else they saw you do, and in what aspect ratio.
 Jess Franco knows, for you.
 And you alone, in the dark, with a squid in your mouth, still struggling like that Korean Elektra complex en verso Oldboy.
 That's psychosexual mustache fraud, Charlotte Rampling, and the best present any man can give a woman is a sculpture of Janos, the god of doorways.
 Janos, the guiding spirit of The Forbidden Room!
 Janos: for there are many doorways to this Room and many beginnings and always the rewinding to the FBI warning and mustache-dabbed memory, and the black paint dripping in the dark corridor where memory was supposed to be -- it must have fallen off.
 Thinking about this movie is so close to watching the actual movie itself that both seem to dissolve in the light, the rusted emulsion and dissolving nitrates breathing and pulsing like lava, like Ingrid Bergman gazing into the volcano...in STROMBOLI.
-To paraphrase Zizek paraphrasing Hegel, the only thing we have to lose is loss itself.
-Press pause then, and show us what you learned in school today in ze film about ze writing of ze number five!
-Hint: it starts with an oath: do you swear to bring order to chaos, and chaos to order?
-Then I now you pronounce 'you' like a vice.